 Dynamic EQ like the multiband compressor is a great tool to make more edits to the sound.
 They allow you to have more control of your sound.

-You need to know how to control low frequencies to make songs clean and listenable.
-Because songs need to have low end.
+You need to know how to control the low end to make songs clean and listenable.
+Because songs need to have a low end.
 It’s the power and soul of any song.
 But a bad low end will create many issues.